nadimra/varaid_vsr/README.md

 5. Navigate to `/codes/models/modules/DCNv2` and run `bash make.sh`

 ##### Model Setup
 6. Create a folder `ckpts` within the root directory and place your model paths here.
-The trained models for this project can be found in our [Model Zoo](https://drive.google.com/drive/folders/1F7rasOfAcyCeoxXXcAT9fox6niaijrG_?usp=sharing).
+The trained models for this project can be found in our [Model Zoo](https://drive.google.com/drive/folders/1F7rasOfAcyCeoxXXcAT9fox6niaijrG_?usp=sharing). *Note:* If using our VarAid application, you can download ModelQ.pth and ModelR.pth for a x2 and x4 model (keep the same file names).
+If you prefer to use another model, then you will need to adjust the code inside the varaid repository.

 # How to use
 ##### Testing